metalsoft-io/metalcloud-sdk-go/docs/UpdateEndpointInterface.md

 `func (o *UpdateEndpointInterface) HasMacAddress() bool`

 HasMacAddress returns a boolean if a field has been set.

+### GetNetworkDeviceInterfaceId

+`func (o *UpdateEndpointInterface) GetNetworkDeviceInterfaceId() float32`

+GetNetworkDeviceInterfaceId returns the NetworkDeviceInterfaceId field if non-nil, zero value otherwise.

+### GetNetworkDeviceInterfaceIdOk

+`func (o *UpdateEndpointInterface) GetNetworkDeviceInterfaceIdOk() (*float32, bool)`

+GetNetworkDeviceInterfaceIdOk returns a tuple with the NetworkDeviceInterfaceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkDeviceInterfaceId

+`func (o *UpdateEndpointInterface) SetNetworkDeviceInterfaceId(v float32)`

+SetNetworkDeviceInterfaceId sets NetworkDeviceInterfaceId field to given value.

+### HasNetworkDeviceInterfaceId

+`func (o *UpdateEndpointInterface) HasNetworkDeviceInterfaceId() bool`

+HasNetworkDeviceInterfaceId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)